43ravens/NEMO_Nowcast/docs/architecture/messaging.rst

 (including :py:obj:`None`)
 that can be a value in a dictionary.
 The payload value is inserted into a :kbd:`checklist` dictionary that the nowcast manager uses to maintain information about the state of the nowcast system.
-The key at which the payload value is inserted into the checklist is defined for each worker in the :kbd:`message registry` section of the :ref:`NowcastConfigFile`:
+The key at which the payload value is inserted into the checklist is defined for each worker in the :ref:`MessageRegistryConfig` section of the :ref:`NowcastConfigFile`:

 .. code-block:: yaml